cvikupitz/DuckChat/duckchat_v2/README.md

 `$ ./server localhost 4001 localhost 4000 localhost 4002`
 `$ ./server localhost 4002 localhost 4001`

+You can also comment out and uncomment your desired topology in the given shell script, then run it.

 Usage to run the client is as follows:

 `$ ./client server_socket server_port username`